isomerpages/nlb-mobile-guide/spotlight/wellbeing/SFMlookingtoupgrade.md

 <i>Dr. Zelana Montminy</i><br/>
 <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=2349015"><img src="/images/FS-2-21daystoresilience.png" style="width:300px; text-align:left;"></a><br/>
 E-Book only.
 HarperCollins, 2016.<br/>
 Leading positive psychology expert, Dr. Zeldana Montminy, provides a science-based toolkit to build resilience.
-Through each day of her program, Dr. Montminy introduces a key trait, with accompanying tasks, which is necessary in improving resiliency and wellbeing, such as gratitude, self-respect, flexibility, and many others.<br/>
+Through each day of her programme, Dr. Montminy introduces a key trait, with accompanying tasks - which is necessary to improve resiliency and wellbeing - such as gratitude, self-respect and flexibility.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=7ECC627A-5EAC-4DCA-B0AD-2E40A783F89F">with the app</a> &#128241; or <a href="https://nlb.overdrive.com/media/2349015">online</a> &#128187;.<br/>

 <h5>Entrepreneurship</h5>